nuive/pokemon-access/readme.md

 * d - move the camera to the player's position
 * add shift to s/f/e/c to move the camera, ignoring walls
 * Shift + y - read current camera position
 * w - walk to camera.
-This tries to walk to camera's position.
+This tries to find and walk a path to camera's position.

 ### Gold/SILVER/Crystal exclusive keys
 * shift+d - say which piece you are holding (on the unown puzzles)